 Participation in VPHP programs is voluntary.
 VPHP will strongly urge a practitioner who needs assistance to obtain evaluation and treatment, and specific treatment options are suggested.
 VPHP provides ongoing, confidential support for maintaining a treatment program.
 In some cases when there is a risk of danger to the public a report to the Vermont Board of Medical Practice may occur.

-Dr. Suzanne Parker is the Medical Director who is a board certified psychiatrist and is also certified as an addictionologist.
+Dr. Todd Mandell is the Interim Medical Director who is a board certified psychiatrist.
 Day-to-day operations are handled by the Program Administrator, Colleen Magne with oversight from the VPHP Medical Director and support from the Case Management Team, whose members include a diverse group of physicians and podiatrists.

 To learn more about the program, view the VPHP brochure, or contact VPHP at: